Skip to main content

 • Workflow Permissions: Enforced permissions: contents: read across all GitHub Actions to adhere to Least Privilege.

-• PII Protection: Implemented robust redact_pii logic in all API endpoints and exception handlers.
+• PII Protection: Implemented redact_pii logic in all API endpoints and exception handlers.

 Compliance